9 hearses that are to die for

 7. Holden HT

-Because America and Australia are filled with people with poor taste, these countries love hot-rods.
-An Australian named Bruce spent 16 (!) years of his life turning a 1976 Holden into a six-wheeled hot-rod hearse.
+Americans and Australians love hot-rods.
+An Australian named Bruce spent 16 years of his life turning a 1976 Holden into a six-wheeled hot-rod hearse.
 In addition to the 290 horses under the hood, he also installed an air conditioner so the dead guy in the back doesn’t get too hot under the relentless Australian sun.

 8. Armored vehicle